Let me ask you a question mama:

-I included A Fine Parent in this list event though don’t accept submissions all the year (you have to go on the wait list to be told) because it’s still a great blog to guest post on if you’re a stay-at-home mom or working mom.
+I included A Fine Parent in this list even though they aren’t accepting submissions all year (you have to go on the waitlist to be told) it’s still a great blog to guest post on if you’re a stay-at-home mom or working mom.

 A Fine Parent focuses on monthly themes with posts geared towards positive parenting practices.
 Sign up to their list to be notified of the next submission opportunity.

 Bonus: Another Easy Way to Make Money As a SAHM

 The best way to have longevity with making money online is to diversify your income.

 It means having different income streams online.
 Typically, if you have a blog you can start monetizing it right away.

 It doesn’t mean you’ll get income from day one or a lot of income, but you can set the foundation for monetizing blog posts to help you get some income later.

 For example, it took around two months after I published my income generating blog post with affiliate links to make a commission.

 I promoted SiteGround in the start a blog post and after sharing writing a good tutorial and sharing it on social media, I was able to get a sale and then another and another.

 To help you out with affiliate marketing, I have a guide on how to promote your affiliate links on your blog and on your posts.
 I’d love it if you checked it out.
 Just click on the image below!